Skip to main content

 • When it applies: Any termination except desertion or summary dismissal

-• Calculation: Daily rate x number of unused leave days
+• Calculation: Daily rate (pay / 26) x number of unused leave days

 If either party terminates employment without serving the required notice period, the other party is entitled to payment equivalent to the notice period.
-The standard notice period is one month for most contracts.
+The standard notice period is one month for contracts exceeding six months.

 • Who qualifies: The party who did not receive proper notice